4 Minute Read

 Before we dig into the details, let’s get one thing straight.
 Your tax obligation is your tax obligation.
-While a tax pro can help you maximize your deductions and credits, you can’t change what you owe the IRS.
+Getting your taxes done professionally by a tax preparer can help find all the deductions you are eligible for, but you can’t change what you owe the IRS.

 Withholdings are simply the chunk of money your employer sets aside from each paycheck to cover your taxes.
 Withhold too much, and you get a tax refund.
 Withhold too little, and the IRS sends you a bill.

 Two factors determine how much tax is withheld from your paycheck:

 - How much you earn each pay period

 - The information you enter on your W-4 form